 High cost of being too busy

 A lot of businesses make good money by counting on us being busy and not following up.
-Here is a list of things that I am guilty of due to being busy.
+Here is a list of things that I am guilty of, just due to being too busy:

 - Home/car maintenance: We are new homeowners.
 I can see how demanding maintaining a home can be.
 It is so easy to postpone the maintenance because we don’t get any immediate benefits.
 Delaying/skipping maintenance can cost quite a bit of money.
 I know this personally from experiences with my car’s maintenance.
 My car has this stupid design where the glove box has an open back, where it opens into the car hood.
 I had a pencil in the glove box that fell into the hood.
 I didn’t notice it until it started making a rattling noise.
 I meant to take it to the shop to get the car checked.
 But I was too busy.
 By the time I got my car to the repair shop, the little pencil had already damaged my AC fan and some other components.
 Cost: $900.